dionjwa/dionjwa.github.io/pages/resume.md

 - Developed a Python course for biologists with little coding experience that allowed them to solve real research and coursework problems.
 - Taught Python, bioinformatics and [R](http://www.r-project.org/) courses in German and English, having only learned German at the beginning of my PhD.

-Technology: Java, Python, [Condor](http://research.cs.wisc.edu/htcondor/) (a distributed computing system), R.
+Technology: Python, Java, [Condor](http://research.cs.wisc.edu/htcondor/) (a distributed computing system), R.

 ##### 2001-2004

 PhD student, [International NRW Graduate School in Bioinformatics and Genome Research](http://www.cebitec.uni-bielefeld.de/index.php/graduate-programs), Bielefeld university, Germany.
 Built tools for integrating different kinds of databases and tools for visualization of complex data.

-Technology: Java, R.
+Technology: Java, R, Python

 ## Education